 Approaching the ins and outs of search engine rankings can be daunting, so keep this guide handy.

 Getting Started With Topic Clusters and Pillar Pages

 Topic clusters and pillar pages are crucial elements for any website if you want to increase its organic traffic.
 Creating an effective topic cluster requires extensive work.

 Luckily, DemandJump has automated most of that work for you.
 Simply enter the topic important to you and DemandJump gives you a prioritized list of the exact pieces of content to create.
 The best part?
-With one-click SEO content outlines you know exactly what keywords to include and H2s and H3s to use, cutting your content creation time by over 50%.
-See just how easy it can be, try it free for 14 days. (no cc required)
+With one-click SEO content outlines, you know exactly what keywords and headings to use , cutting your content creation time by over 50%.
+See just how easy it can be–try it free for 14 days (no credit card required).

 - Attribution Tracking